- This event has passed.

 October 5 @ 6:00 pm - October 31 @ 5:00 pm

 Shiver Me Timbres: Solos and Collaborations With a Multi-voiced Instrument.

 During his 2016 summer residency at Headlands Centre for the Arts (Sausalito, California), Auckland based artist/musician & instrument builder Phil Dadson converted an old, wooden ex-US Military store –building 961– into a sonic play-space, an expansive instrument with multiple voices that he worked and performed in, solo and collaboratively.

 When & where

-Also included are collaborative performances with Japanese sound-artist Aki Onda, and San Francisco based duo Music for Hard Times (Tom Nunn and ex-Aucklander Paul Winstanley).
+The Auckland partner exhibition presents visual music graphics, the ‘ToneThrone’ percussion chair, plus photography, in context of video/audio documentation of solo and collaborative performances with Japanese sound-artist Aki Onda, and San Francisco based duo, Music for Hard Times (Tom Nunn and ex-Aucklander Paul Winstanley) in Building 961.

 The Headlands Residency is made possible courtesy of the James Wallace Arts Trust & Fulbright NZ.

 Dadson is represented by Trish Clark Gallery, Auckland.